Today is an excellent day to learn about the health benefits of rosemary.

 Rosemary also has an analgesic substance that can help reduce pain.

-You can also consume rosemary when you’re experiencing headaches, migraines, menstrual cramps, and stomach cramps.
+You can also eat rosemary if you have headaches, migraines, menstrual cramps, or stomach cramps.

 9. Rosemary May Improve Brain Function